The server has received the request headers and the client should proceed to send the request body. This interim respons...

 When you'll see this: Thrown automatically by Laravel's VerifyCsrfToken middleware when the _token field is missing or doesn't match the session token.
 Common cause: form submission after session expires, or AJAX request without CSRF token.

-Content-Type// Thrown automatically by VerifyCsrfToken middleware
+// Thrown automatically by VerifyCsrfToken middleware

 // For AJAX: ensure X-CSRF-TOKEN header is sent